 Contact our Charlotte sex crimes lawyer for a consultation.
 Call our Charlotte law office at 704-376-9376 or e-mail us.

 Getting Removed From the Sex Offender Registry (NCGS 14-208)

 If you are on the Sex Offender Registry, it is a thirty year "Scarlet letter" on your back.
 You can ask to be removed from the Registry after ten years, but you only get one chance every year.
 If you are denied, you must then wait ONE year after the denial by the judge (not one year from your initial request).

 Since there will invariably be a lag between your request and the denial, the effective waiting period to re-apply will essentially be far more than one year.
 So it is important to get it done right the first time.

 Petitioning Process for Removal

 Removing your name from the Sex Offender Registry is a complicated and highly technical process.
-That is why you need someone as knowledgeable about the process as Attorney Connelly, who can represent you and follow the proper procedures.
+That is why you need someone knowledgeable about the process, who can represent you and follow the proper procedures.
 Attorney Connelly will file a Removal From the Sex Offender Registry Petition in Superior Court.
 He will work to prove good conduct with letters of reference and testimony on your behalf.
 He will advocate for your removal from the Registry in a hearing before a judge.